w3c/wot-discovery/explainer/Explainer.md

 might be thousands of Things to select from.
 However, it can also be used in a Smart Home with only a few dozen Things.

+A TD Service is another exploration mechanism that allows a single TD to be distributed via either an HTTP or CoAP endpoint.

-Self-description is another exploration mechanism that provides the ability of an HTTP-based Thing to return a TD directly.
-There is also an Introduction mechanism that allows the URL for self-description on a Thing to be guessed using a well-known URL convention based only on the base IP address of the Thing.
-In this exploration mechanism, however, the Thing itself is responsible for managing authentication and authorization, so it is only suitable for a small number of users and for managing a small number of devices.
-This is an optional feature.
-It is also worth noting that it only applies to "greenfield" devices built from the outset to support the Web of Things.
-For "brownfield" devices the TD describing how to access a devices must be obtained elsewhere.
+Self-description is a special case of a TD Server that enables a Thing to host and provide a TD directly.
+There is a complementary Introduction mechanism that allows the URL for self-description on a Thing to be guessed using a well-known URL convention based only on the base IP address of the Thing.
+In self-description, however, the Thing itself is responsible for managing authentication and authorization, so it is only suitable for a small number of users and for managing a small number of devices.
-In this case using a TDD as an exploration service is a better solution.
+Self-description only applies to "greenfield" devices built from the outset to support the Web of Things.
+For "brownfield" devices the TD describing how to access a devices must be obtained elsewhere, such as a TD server based on a regular web server or a TDD.

 ## Non-Goals
 The following non-goals are out of scope of the current WoT Discovery